Saturday Night Fever | 1977

 Two locations which are gone are the White Castle burger joint, patronised by Tony and his mates, which stood on 92nd Street between Third and Fourth Avenues in Bay Ridge; and the coffee bar which Tony and Stephanie visit.
 It's now a Mazda car dealership on Fifth Avenue at 94th Street, overlooking the tiny park in Bay Ridge.
 You can still, though, visit the Kelly's Tavern, 9259 Fourth Avenue, past which the couple walk afterwards.

 The Manero home is 221 79th Street, Bay Ridge, in a smart middle class area of the borough.
+It was recognisable for years but has recently been given a thorough makeover.
+Trust me, this is the same house.

 Not far away is the disco where white-suited Tony Manero provided the iconic image of seventies dance culture.
 In 1978 it was 2001 Odyssey.
 It kept the illuminated floor (which was installed specially for the film) and became Spectrum, a gay men’s dance club.
 Sadly, it’s since closed and was recently demolished.
 It stood at 802 64th Street at Eighth Avenue, Bay Ridge.